List of airports in New Brunswick

 This is a list of airports in New Brunswick.
 It includes all Nav Canada certified and registered water and land airports, aerodromes and heliports in the Canadian province of New Brunswick.
 Airport names in italics are part of the National Airports System.

 List of airports and heliports

+Fredericton and Greater Moncton are classified as international airports by Transport Canada.

 The list is sorted by the name of the community served; click the sort buttons in the table header to switch listing order.